balderdashy/sails-docs/concepts/Blueprints/Blueprint Actions.md

 ##### Overriding blueprint actions

-You may also override any of the actions for a model by naming your function method the same name as the blueprint action.
+You may also override any of the blueprint actions for a controller by defining a custom action with the same name:

 ```javascript
 module.exports = {